synthMoza/cryptorDetector/README.md

 # Detector overview
 This program might be called a childish antivirus - it only protects against encryptors and should be configured carefuly.
 It uses *fanotify* to catch system calls to filesystem and tracks statistics on all processes that interact with filesystem.
-If it is considered suspicious, it is being killed. *Metric for suspicious* is maximum amount of reads and writes for given amount of time, that can be customised in config.Also it has *whitelist* for all programs that should not be considered encryptors (for example, */usr/bin/git* performs a lot of reads and writes in short period of time, but it is not an encryptor).
+If it is considered suspicious, it is being killed. *Metric for suspicious* is maximum amount of reads and writes for given amount of time, that can be customised in config.
+Also it has a *whitelist* for all programs that should not be considered encryptors (for example, */usr/bin/git* performs a lot of reads and writes in short period of time, but it is not an encryptor).

 # Build project
 Project is built via CMake, so the procedure is pretty standard: